wilsonia/spins/README.md

 # Spins Laboratory Simulation

-This project is a re-write of [Daniel V Schroeder's spins laboratory simulation](https://physics.weber.edu/schroeder/software/Spins.html), which supplements the first three chapters of [David McIntyre's introductory Quantum Mechanics textbook](https://www.pearson.com/us/higher-education/program/Mc-Intyre-Quantum-Mechanics/PGM64990.html).
+This project is a re-write of [Daniel V. Schroeder's spins laboratory simulation](https://physics.weber.edu/schroeder/software/Spins.html), which supplements the first three chapters of [David McIntyre's introductory Quantum Mechanics textbook](https://www.pearson.com/us/higher-education/program/Mc-Intyre-Quantum-Mechanics/PGM64990.html).

 The program simulates the results of consecutive ideal measurements of electron spin.
 Mirroring the textbook, experimental setups are displayed as tree graphs with Stern-Gerlach analyzers as nodes.
 Experimental setups are configured by the student so that they may reckon with [complementary physical variables](https://en.wikipedia.org/wiki/Complementarity_(physics)).
 This simulation is a useful tool when using a [spins-first approach](file:///tmp/mozilla_geo0/PERC15_Sadaghiani.pdf) to teaching quantum mechanics.